A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Style-based Fake News Detection

-Similar to when fake news is studied from a knowledge-based perspective (Section \ref{sec::knowledge}), studying fake news from a style-based perspective also emphasizes on investigating the news content.
-However, knowledge-based studies aim to evaluate the authenticity of the given news, while style-based studies aim to \underline{assess news intention}, i.e., is there an intention to mislead the public or not?
+Similar to knowledge-based fake news detection (Section \ref{sec::knowledge}), style-based fake news detection also focuses on analyzing the news content.
+However, knowledge-based methods mainly evaluate the authenticity of the given news, while style-based methods can \underline{assess news intention}, i.e., is there an intention to mislead the public or not?
 The intuition and assumption behind style-based methods is that malicious entities prefer to write fake news in a ``special'' style to encourage others to read and convince them to trust.
 Before discussing how such ``special'' content styles can be automatically identified, we first define fake news style in a way that facilitates use of machine learning:

-\begin{myDef}[Fake news style] A set of quantifiable characteristics (e.g., machine learning features) that can well represent fake news and differentiate fake news from truth. \end{myDef}
+\begin{myDef}[Fake News Style] A set of quantifiable characteristics (e.g., machine learning features) that can well represent fake news content and differentiate it from true news content. \end{myDef}

-While the development of style-based fake news studies is still in its early stages with only a limited number of such studies~\cite{potthast2017stylometric,bond2017lyin,volkova2017separating,pisarevskaya2015rhetorical}, \textit{deception analysis and detection} has long been an active area of research and has focused on the general style of deceptive (i.e., intentionally false) content across various types of information.
-We will review studies of deception in Section \ref{subsec::generality}, which covers various types of information, e.g., online communication, reviews (which we will review further in Section \ref{sec::credibility}) as well as news articles.
-These deception studies in general do not consider the inherent characteristics of the style of news articles.
-We will discuss these characteristics in Section \ref{subsec::specificity} with some potential research opportunities.
-We hope this approach will help the reader better understand the universal style of deception within various types of information and facilitate further research on fake news style based on specific characteristics within news articles.